Black Knight (Dane Whitman): Publication history

-Co-creator Roy Thomas commented on the character's conception, "The Black Knight was a combination, visually, of the Black Knight that Stan Lee and Joe Maneely made up in the mid-1950s, with the concept Stan Lee and Jack Kirby had done as a villain of that name, complete with winged horse, in The Avengers.
+Thomas commented on the character's conception, "The Black Knight was a combination, visually, of the Black Knight that Stan Lee and Joe Maneely made up in the mid-1950s, with the concept Stan Lee and Jack Kirby had done as a villain of that name, complete with winged horse, in The Avengers.
 There was also a bit of an homage in there to a DC hero I'd liked in the 1940s, Shining Knight.
 I shouldn't have named his horse Aragorn, though.
 I wasn't even that great an admirer of The Lord of the Rings.
-John Buscema, was scheduled to be the artist of the story that introduced Dane Whitman dressed in the Black Knight costume into THE AVENGERS, but that wound up being a guest stint by George Tuska when Stan Lee took John off the book for one issue to do something else.
+John Buscema, was scheduled to be the artist of the story that introduced Dane Whitman dressed in the Black Knight costume into The Avengers, but that wound up being a guest stint by George Tuska when Stan Lee took John off the book for one issue to do something else.
 It was John Verpoorten and I that designed the costume."

+Following his introduction, the Dane Whitman Black Knight became a recurring character in the superhero-team comic The Avengers, with his first solo story appearing shortly afterward in Marvel Super-Heroes #17 (Nov.
+1968).
+From 1979 to 1980, the Black Knight also appeared in a black and white feature in the Marvel UK comic Hulk Weekly, where the feature was to be the longest-lasting of the comic's UK-originated material, appearing in the majority of the title's 63 issues.
+It was written by Steve Parkhouse with art by Paul Neary and John Stokes.
+During the mid-1980s his popularity in The Avengers led to fan requests for his own miniseries, but Marvel instead scheduled a three-part Black Knight story set during the Crusades for Marvel Fanfare.
+The Marvel Fanfare story was extensively delayed, and in the end was published concurrently with the miniseries Black Knight #1–4 (June–Sept.
+1990) by husband-and-wife writers Roy and Dann Thomas and successive pencillers Tony DeZuniga and Rich Buckler.
+This was followed by the one-shot Black Knight: Exodus #1 (Dec.
+1996), by writer Ben Raab and penciller Jimmy Cheung.

 He and other Marvel characters were brought to the short-lived Ultraverse imprint.
 The Black Knight appeared in the Ultraforce team book volumes 1 and 2 and related titles in 1995–96.
 Then the character became part of the teams: Heroes for Hire (1997), Excalibur (2003), MI-13 (2008) and Euroforce.